Want to know how to make soft chapati?

 While performing this step, you will have to shape the edges initially.

-Once the edges become thin, flatten the rest of the chapati in the circular motion.
+Once the edges become thin, flatten the rest of the chapati in a circular motion.

-Step 6: As you roll the chapati completely, remove the excess wheat flour off it.
+Step 6: As you roll the chapati completely, remove the excess wheat flour from it.